 – They choose a registered agent that can receive official documents for the company.

-– The company filling in a one-page certificate of incorporation that identifies the corporate name
+– The company fills in a one-page certificate of incorporation that identifies the corporate name

 Obtain an Employer Identification Number